-(c) Meetings of the Management Committee shall be chaired by the Chairperson or in their absence an acceptable Committee Member.
+(i) The Management Committee shall be chaired by the Chairperson or in their absence an acceptable Committee Member.
 The quorum for the transaction of business of the Management Committee shall be three.

-(d) Decisions of the Management Committee shall be made by a simple majority of those attending each meeting.
+(ii) Decisions of the Management Committee shall be made by a simple majority of those attending each meeting.
 The Chairperson of the Meeting shall have a casting vote in the event of a tie.

 (e) Decisions of the Management Committee at all meetings shall be entered into The Minute Book of The Club to be maintained by The Club Secretary.

-(i) The Management Committee shall have the ability to invite the managers and co-managers of each team to attend Management Committee meetings.
+(i) The Chairman shall have the ability to invite the managers and co-managers of each team to attend Management Committee meetings.
 In such situations each team shall be limited to a maximum of two representatives and at the Management Committee’s discretion each team shall have the ability to cast ONE vote on those matters where the Chairman believes it is appropriate for a team representative to have a vote.

 (j) One person may hold no more than two positions as Club Officer at any one time.